James4Ever0/notes/email scraper, 自动发短信 邮件 自动接收短信 接收邮件 mail sms automatic sending ad broadcasting, email verification, sms verification, sms log.md

 loading/transforming leaked txt files will be time-consuming. use pypy to speedup the process. use database specific batch processing method to import the data.

-[followthmoney]() is kind of for "entity recognition in multiple social platforms"
+[entity fragmentation in followthmoney](https://followthemoney.readthedocs.io/en/latest/fragments.html) is kind of for "entity recognition in multiple social platforms", suitable for finding patterns/clients in large leaked databases.

 #### email collector